MrYsLab/python_banyan/docs/example1.md

 ## The Server

-The role of the server is to simply wait for "echo" topic messages to arrive and then to extract the message's payload and publish a "reply" topic message.
+The role of the server is to simply wait for the "echo" topic messages to arrive and then to extract the message's payload and publish a "reply" topic message.

-### Examining The Code
+### Examining the Code

 Let's look at the code below: